-Disgruntled, and rigid; an unhappy, restless soul perhaps seeking the peace he once had here.
+Described as being disgruntled, and rigid.
+He is an unhappy, restless soul perhaps seeking the peace he once had here.

 He has been seen wandering around the upstairs and downstairs in his white coat, in a restless mood, sometimes going through walls; not very happy.